Maria Jacobini

-Maria Jacobini (17 February 1892 – 20 November 1944) was an Italian film actress.
+Maria Jacobini (17 February 1892 – 20 November 1944) was an Italian film actress and writer.
+She was born in Rome.
 She was married to the film director Gennaro Righelli and appeared in many of his silent films for the Vesuvio Film Company.
-She worked in the German film industry in the mid-1920s.
+She and her husband worked in the German film industry in the mid-1920s.
 She was the older sister of actress Diomira Jacobini.
+She died in Rome in 1944, at the age of 52.